1 dead in first of two wrecks on stretch of I-85 southbound in Durham

 Drugs and alcohol did not appear to be factors in the crash, according to investigators.
 No charges have been filed and the crash remains under investigation.

-The left lane of I-85 South remains closed because of a second crash in the area.

-It wasn't immediately clear how many vehicles were involved or the extent of any injuries.
+It wasn't immediately clear how many vehicles were involved or the extent of any injuries in the second crash.